3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/javascript_objects.md

 => "Danny"
 ```

-You can define or change a property by assigning it a value using `=` as you would a normal variable.
+You can define or change a property by assigning it a value using the assignment operator `=` as you would a normal variable.

 ```javascript
 var person = {